jasminehong2392/hongljasmine-recipes/README.md

 calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV) with float data type<br>

-**Ingredient Object to List**
-Ingredient looks like a list of strings.
-However,they are objects.
-We converted the list values to strings to help with our predictive model.

 The columns relevant to our question are ['minutes','n_steps','n_ingredients','calories', 'sugar', 'protein',
        'total_fat', 'carbohydrates','rating','review','average_rating','ingredients']